gremwell/go-jtagenum/README.md

 - shell version is *very* slow due to `echo 1 > /sys/...gpio` interface;
 - Arduino version requires...
 Arduino controller;
 - Arduino version requires source code modification;
-- to practice Golan a bit :-)
+- to practice Golang a bit :-)

 After porting was finished it became clear that logic behind is not perfect and produces unstable results.
 Thus, implementation of the core functions was taken